insanitywholesale/adopse-2021/README.md

 # Deployment
 There are two docker images for this project, one for the backend and one for the fronted and they're deployed to a Linode VPS

+## Warning
+The database has over a million entries so some endpoints are practically unusable

 ## Frontend
 The frontend is hosted at https://adopsefront.inherently.xyz/
 The logged-in homepage is available at https://adopsefront.inherently.xyz/#/homepage